Freespoke/docs/src/content/docs/privacy/warrant-canary.md

     order: 999
 ---

-Freespoke is committed to protecting your privacy and the security of your privacy information.
+Freespoke is committed to protecting your privacy and the security of your personal information.

 ## Warrant Canary Statement